spryker/spryker-docs/docs/scos/dev/data-import/202204.0/data-importer-speed-optimization.md

 ## Rules for Publish and Synchronize

-P&S is a concept for transferring data from Zed database to Yves databases like Redis and ES, This operation is separated into two isolated processes which call **Publish** and **Synchronize**.
+P&S is a concept for transferring data from Zed database to Yves databases like Redis and ES, This operation is separated into two isolated processes which call *Publish* and *Synchronize*.
 Publishing is a process to aggregating data and writing it to Database and Queue.
 Synchronization is a process to read an aggregated message from a queue and write it to external endpoints.
-The performance issues mostly come from **Publishing** part.
+The performance issues mostly come from the *Publishing* part.
 Again we need to follow the best practices to increase the performance.
 Here you will find some of them:

 ### Single vs batch operation